etomica/ZENO/cpp/doc/release/sphinx/Input.rst

 	SPHERE 0 0 1 2
 	SPHERE 0 0 -1 3

-Virial-coefficient calculations can use only SPHERE, not CUBOID, etc..
+Virial-coefficient calculations can use only SPHERE, not CUBOID, etc. In conjunction with this, if a ``.ff`` force-field file is specified, and it includes a ``nonbond_coeff`` statement, then the parameter ``r`` in the SPHERE statement is interpreted not as a hard-sphere radius, but instead as an atom-type index.
+This index is used to assign non-bonded potential interactions :ref:`as described below<Nonbond>`.

 Cuboids
 ~~~~~~~